 Hello and thanks for reading my blog.
-If you subscribe to my free monthly newsletter, The Whistle, here is what you receive in your inbox, every month – owl my wise-eyed thoughts and views for the month gone by on Peripatetic Perch.
-Click on the link below to view the March 2021 issue of The Whistle.
+Subscribe to my free monthly newsletter, The Whistle, and here is what you will receive in your inbox, every month – owl my wise-eyed thoughts and views for the month gone by on Peripatetic Perch.
+Click on the link below to view the June 2021 issue of The Whistle.

 Gain access to The Whistle Library – a subscriber exclusive!

 The Whistle Library features engaging and important reports, discussions, articles and videos that I select from the Web every month for the exclusive reading and listening pleasure of subscribers.

 Read on to know what subscribers to The Whistle are enjoying in June 2021 at The Whistle Library, when we are looking at all the changes being wrought by the Covid pandemic.
 From the great acceleration in well-performing companies pulling away from the poorly performing ones, improving productivity in the US, and the challenges of economic decoupling from China, to reviews of books on written Constitutions, the Tractatus completing a century, the film, Nomadland, and tributes to Martha Argerich as well as Bob Dylan, who both turn 80 this month.